DenisGorbachev/fastask-docs/src/Intro.drafts.md

     * Not every task result must be published
       * Example:
         * Setup SSH agent
-* Personal thoughts are one of the data sources
+* Data sources must include personal thoughts
   * May use a tree hierarchy to organize them
   * May link to functions
   * Should simplify adding repeating thoughts